The Brooklyn Tattoo Style Guide: Fine Line, Traditional, Neo Traditional & More

 Blackwork

-Bold silhouettes, symbolic imagery, or heavy shading that creates dramatic contrast.
+Bold silhouettes, symbolic imagery, or heavy shading create dramatic contrast.
 Brooklyn clients love blackwork for its strength and modern aesthetic.

 Minimal Tattoos